EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 ![Web development in assembly meme](images/web-development-assembly.webp "It is said that only true programmers program in low-level languages.")

-## My mistakes while migrating a website without considering SEO
+## My mistakes while migrating a website without considering Technical SEO

 When I migrated the blog the first thing I ignored were the multiple consequences of doing it abruptly.
 To begin with the sitemap, then the URL structure and finally, as icing on the cake, the absence of a schema.

-### The presence of a sitemap is crucial in SEO
+### The presence of a sitemap is crucial in Tech SEO

 The sitemap that my previous website had was located in a specific address changed its location when I migrated the website, so Google was unable to find the new sitemap, and then what happened?
 Well...
 Google indexed the pages as it could and wanted and, as you probably already know, I suffered the consequences.